 - On Instagram: 27 posts per month in 2020 vs. 21 posts per month in 2019

-NGOs have found their voices and audience on Instagram, where their average engagement rate per post is 1.37%, as opposed to 0.15% on Facebook and 0.05% on Twitter.
+NGOs have found their voices and audience on Instagram, where their average engagement rate per post is 1.37%, as opposed to a Facebook engagement rate of 0.15%, and 0.05% on Twitter.

 The good news is that by the end of 2020, there has been an improvement of engagement compared to January 2019 across Instagram, Facebook, and Twitter.

 In October 2020, Instagram’s average engagement rates went up to 1.79%.

 Also, NGO brands have rolled out more content in 2020, across the board: 43 average number of posts per month on Facebook, 102 average number of posts per month on Twitter, and 26 average number of posts per month on Instagram.

 Politics pages have recorded the highest engagement rates per post on both Facebook, 0.69%, as well as Twitter, 0.45%, and have come in third place on Instagram, averaging 2.18% in engagement rate.

 And the monthly breakdown proves it.
 Starting from March 2020, engagement rates have sky-rocketed.